213 Cornell Hall

 Business School Overview

-The Robert J. Trulaske, Sr. College of Business at University of Missouri offers graduate programs in these departments and concentrations: accounting, entrepreneurship, finance, general management, health care administration, human resources management, industrial management, international business, marketing, not-for-profit management, organizational behavior, portfolio management, public administration, and public policy.
+The Robert J. Trulaske, Sr. College of Business at University of Missouri offers these departments and concentrations: accounting, entrepreneurship, finance, general management, health care administration, human resources management, industrial management, international business, marketing, not-for-profit management, organizational behavior, portfolio management, public administration, and public policy.
 Its tuition is full-time: $9,753 per year (in-state); full-time: $25,183 per year (out-of-state); part-time: $342 per credit (in-state); part-time: $884 per credit (out-of-state); executive: $73,000 total program (in-state); and executive: $73,000 total program (out-of-state).
 At graduation, 65.2 percent of graduates of the full-time program are employed.

 Graduate students at the University of Missouri’s Robert J. Trulaske, Sr. College of Business have four options for their advanced degrees: a master’s of accountancy, the Crosby M.B.A., an executive M.B.A., or a Ph.
 D. in accountancy or business administration.